anthena gore

-We practice building relational infrastructure.
+We practice designing and building relational infrastructure.

 This is not the kind of architecture that designs buildings.
 It’s the kind that designs the underlying structures through which communities access, create and use their power, resources, and voice.